NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tactical Cadence.md

 **Prerequisites** Cadence Call
 * * *
 Your remarkable breath control and concise instructions allow you to coordinate your allies more effectively, even in desperate situations.
-When you grant allies the [[Conditions/Quickened|Quickened]] condition using Cadence Call, they can use the extra action to either Stride or Strike, and they aren't [[Conditions/Slowed|Slowed 1]] on their following turn if they use the extra action.
+When you grant allies the [[Quickened|Quickened]] condition using Cadence Call, they can use the extra action to either Stride or Strike, and they aren't [[Slowed|Slowed 1]] on their following turn if they use the extra action.

 *Source: Pathfinder Player Core 2*
 *ORC*